-Project with the Hawaii Agriculture Research Center, a Hawaii nonprofit (HARC)
+Project with the Hawaiʻi Agriculture Research Center (HARC), a Hawaiʻi nonprofit

-The purpose of this project is to develop and conduct a soils health plan pilot project for Hawaii.
-The purpose of the soils health plan pilot project for Hawaii is to develop best management practices and test carbon sequestrations capabilities in best management practices for healthy soils that support farmers and ranchers statewide in increasing their product yields and greenhouse gas sequestration in the State’s agricultural and natural environments.
-HARC will work in collaboration with:
+The purpose of this project was to develop and conduct a soils health plan pilot project for Hawaiʻi.
+The purpose of the soils health plan pilot project for Hawaiʻi was to develop best management practices and test carbon sequestrations capabilities in best management practices for healthy soils that support farmers and ranchers statewide in increasing their product yields and greenhouse gas sequestration in the State’s agricultural and natural environments.
+HARC worked in collaboration with:

 - Oʻahu Resource Conservation & Development Council,

 - University of Hawaiʻi at Mānoa College of Tropical Agriculture and Human Resources,

 - U.S. Department of Agricultural Natural Resources Conservation Service, and